-Squamous Cell Carcinoma is the second most common type of skin cancer and accounts for about 20% of all skin cancers.
-Squamous Cell Cancers are the result of sun damage to the skin that causes a disruption in the normal cell growth A Squamous Cell Cancer begins as a small, scaly, red spot that grows slowly.
+Squamous cell carcinoma is the second most common type of skin cancer and accounts for about 20% of all skin cancers.
+Squamous cell carcinoma are the result of sun damage to the skin that causes a disruption in the normal cell growth.
+A squamous cell carcinoma begins as a small, scaly, red spot that grows slowly.
 It may start as a pre-skin cancer called actinic keratosis.
-Squamous Cell Cancers grow, but rarely spread to distant parts of the body.
+Squamous cell carcinoma grow, but rarely spread to distant parts of the body.
 A biopsy and microscopic examination is necessary to determine whether a suspicious growth is a squamous cell skin cancer or another type of cancer.

 With the passage of time, skin cancer patients are likely to develop further skin cancers.